Theory

 C7+5 (C7#5): C – E – G# – Bb

-Concerning chord names, instead of minus (-), flat (b) are sometimes used and instead of plus (+), sharp (#) are sometime used.
+Instead of minus (-), flat (b) is sometimes used and instead of plus (+), sharp (#) is sometime used.
 Therefore, C7-5 and C7b5 is the same chord and C7+5 and C7#5 is the same chord.
 Note also that C7+5 contains the same notes as Caug7.

 Comparing a normal dominant seventh chord with another pair of altered chords.